I am a Mdewakanton Dakota rights activist with several

 (5.)
 Offer the Mdewakanton Dakota Oyate land for both a museum and shrine.

-a bar and liquor store in Wahkon, Minnesota with a [punning translation] profane name.
+a bar and liquor store in Wahkon with a [punning translation] profane name.

-was named after the sacred Mdewakanton Dakota [traditional] name for Mille Lacs Lake [Wahkon].
+was named after the sacred Oceti Sakowin name for Mille Lacs Lake (Wahkon).

-But, unfortunately, a bar and liquor store in Wahkon, Minnesota was given a derogatory and offensive
+But, unfortunately, much later a bar and liquor store in Wahkon was given a profane and offensive

-to the Mdewakanton Dakota name, that name being "Wahkon Inn".
+to the Oceti Sakowin name, that name being "Wahkon Inn".

 The badly named "Wahkon Inn" received its current name by way of its owner

-performing a punning and desecrating misuse of Wahkon, Minnesota's sacred Dakota
+performing a punning and desecrating misuse of the sacred Oceti Sakowin

 According to this bar and liquor store's owner, "Wahkon Inn" is, in a "joking" way,

 suppose to mean "walk on in".
-The owner of the so-called "Wahkon Inn" produced advertising
+The owner of the so-called "Wahkon Inn" has produced and sold advertising

-tee shirts and sweaters that display an image of a prospector walking into her
+tee shirts and sweaters that display an image of a prospector walking into the

-to describe what the prospector is doing, he is pictured walking into the so-called
+to describe what the prospector is doing.
+He is pictured walking into the bar and liquor store.
+Below

 display of that same image of the prospector, but he is now pictured drunk and

 crawling out of the bar.
-And then the owner of this bar and liquor store displayed,
+The owner of this bar and liquor store also have displayed,

-on these tee shirts and sweaters, the words describing this despicable scene with
+on these same advertizing tee shirts and sweaters, the words describing this despicable scene with

 the words "and crawl on out".
 Hence, the owner of "Wahkon Inn" used Wahkon, Minnesota's sacred